 Who it's for: Professionals and teams who want an assistant that can actually take work off their plate instead of just generating responses.

-Lindy doesn't just answer questions.
-It handles work.
+Lindy doesn't just answer questions, but handles your work.
 Before a meeting, it pulls context from past emails and previous conversations, so you walk in knowing exactly who you're talking to and what was discussed last time.
-During the meeting, it takes notes.
-After, it drafts the follow-ups and gets them ready to send.
-You review, approve, and move on.

 What makes it feel different from other tools is the iMessage integration.
 You don't need to open a dashboard or configure anything.